jorian/barterdexdocs/docs/source/guides.rst

 There are three things in this ask that you need to pay attention to:

-- avevolume
-- maxvolume
-- depth

-``avevolume`` means the average volume of KMD this seller has to offer, expressed in BTC.
+- ``avevolume`` means the average volume of KMD this seller has to offer, expressed in BTC.
 This is useful, because you need to define the ``relvolume`` in your buy request as BTC.
-``maxvolume`` means that the amount defined here is the largest KMD utxo of this seller.
+- ``maxvolume`` means that the amount defined here is the largest KMD utxo of this seller.
-``depth`` is a phrase commonly used by traders.
+-  ``depth`` is a phrase commonly used by traders.
 Here it defines the sum of all KMD utxos from all sellers of KMD, cumulatively.

 If you successfully want to buy this order, you need to adapt the ``relvolume`` in your buy request to the volume specified in this order.
 For this order, it would need to be lower than 0.00498998 BTC.
 It also depends on the utxo set of the seller, because a seller needs to be able to do a deposit and the actual payment.
 A deposit is about 13% larger than the actual payment, which means that the seller has to have 2 utxos of about the same size, in order to sell something of that size.
 To read more about this, read the :ref:`Overview of the atomic swap protocol`.

 It is also important to state a ``price`` in your buy request.
 The price you define here is the maximum price you want to pay for your KMD.
-Since the order has set a price of 0.00036349, your max price needs to be a little above it.
+Since the order has set a price of 0.00036349, your max price needs to be a little above it, for your request to find willing counterparties to respond.

 Now that we know all the information for submitting a ``buy`` request, we can create it.
-The following should, if the seller has enough utxos, yield you some KMD:
+The following should, if the seller has enough utxos and if the atomic swap completes successfully, yield you some KMD (based on the data shown above):

 .. code-block:: json